Discover the Artists

 Emile Desweemer creates collage-like paintings that merge abstraction and figuration into evocative memories, playfully visualising heavy themes such as mourning, pain and acceptance, while enveloping the viewer in a melancholic and ominous atmosphere.

-Together, these artists form the beating heart of our gallery, where space and art enhance one another, inviting visitors to discover, wonder, and connect.
+Together, these artists form the beating heart of our gallery, where space and art enhance one another, inviting visitors to discover and connect.